JoachimHamraoui/planning-tool/README.md

 ## School Project

-This was initially a school project and on a classroom repository.
+This was initially a school project on a classroom repository.